S-Raj07/TCS-LastMile-Capstone-Project/README.md

 ---

 ## 📌 Next Steps
-👉 Move to **Phase 2: Org Setup & Configuration** where we will:
+Move to **Phase 2: Org Setup & Configuration**, which includes:
-- Create a Salesforce Org.
+- Creating a Salesforce Org.
-- Configure roles and profiles for Students, Faculty, Admissions, Alumni, and Admin.
+- Configuring roles and profiles for Students, Faculty, Admissions, Alumni, and Admin.
-- Prepare the base environment for data modeling.
+- Preparing the base environment for data modeling.